The Rehabilitation Act of 1973 (Section 504) and the Americans with Disability Act (ADA), 1990, state:

 - To be eligible for disability-related services, an individual must have a documented disabling condition as defined by the Americans with Disabilities Act (ADA), 1990.
 Disabilities served include physical and mental impairments that may include, but are not limited to vision, hearing, mobility, learning, systemic, psychiatric, and brain injury.
 Doane University requires documentation from an appropriate, licensed professional to certify individuals as having a disability.
 The cost of obtaining documentation will be borne by the individual.
 If the initial documentation in incomplete or inadequate to determine the extent of the disability and appropriate accommodations, Doane University will have the discretion to require supplemental assessment of disability.
 The cost of the supplemental assessment shall also be borne by the individual.
 Pending receipt of documentation, Doane University reserves the right to deny services or accommodations.

-Please contact Doane prior to beginning classes so your needs can be anticipated, reviewed and accommodated.
-For the Crete Campus, please contact the Academic Success Center at 402-826-8554.
+- Please contact Doane University prior to beginning classes so your needs can be anticipated, reviewed, and accommodated.